October 7th, 2008

 Four Winds II

-is our more spacious double-deck 55’ catamaran, that’s perfect for the whole family.
+The Four Winds II is our more spacious double-deck 55’ catamaran, that’s perfect for the whole family.
 Plenty of shade in the large cabin, and an underwater viewing room for those who don’t want to get in the water!
-You can read all about her and see pictures at http://www.mauicharters.com/fourwinds.html
+You can read all about her and see pictures at: http://www.fourwindsmaui.com

-is our speedier, more adventurous catamaran, which takes fewer people, making for a more intimate trip.
+The Maui Magic is our speedier, more adventurous catamaran, which takes fewer people, making for a more intimate trip.
 While she doesn’t have as much shade as the Four Winds II, the Maui Magic boasts a water-slide and an awesome sound system.
 And because she is a speedier boat, the Maui Magic goes to two or more snorkel spots.
-For more information about the Maui Magic click on http://www.mauicharters.com/maui_magic.html
+For more information about the Maui Magic click: http://www.mauimagicsnorkel.com

 Four Winds (retired from our current fleet)